jellyfish123123/ff-startpage-helper/README.md

 ## Lisence

-Lisences are bloat so i just put it under WTFPL
+Lisences are bloat so i just put it under BSD